grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 You'll need to authenticate to use k6 Cloud, whether it's for streaming results or running tests in the cloud.
 Your API token enables the interaction with k6 Cloud using the k6 CLI or through the REST API.

 In k6 Cloud there are two ways how you can generate an API Token, via account or organization settings.
-These tokens differ in the kind of access they provide - [account level API token](#account-api-token) will grant access to your account with k6, while [organization level API token](#organization-api-token) will grant access to your organization.
+These tokens differ in the kind of access they provide - [account level API token](#account-api-token) will grant access through your account with k6, while [organization level API token](#organization-api-token) will grant organization-wide access for actions not tied to a user.

 Below you'll find instructions on how to generate API tokens and examples on how to utilize them.